 Also, MASSIVE SPOILERS AHEAD.

-After Dorothy's house crushes the Wicked Witch of the East to death in Oz, it is Glinda who takes the Wicked Witch's red slippers off her feet and transposes them onto Dorothy's feet.
-Of course, this is going to enrage the Witch's sister, the Wicked Witch of the West, and rightful heir to the red slippers.
+After Dorothy's house crushes the Wicked Witch of the East in Oz, Glinda is the one who takes the Wicked Witch's red slippers off her feet and transposes them onto Dorothy's feet.
+Of course, this is going to enrage the Wicked Witch of the West, and rightful heir to the red slippers.
 But Glinda wants to pick a fight with the west side witch.

-Has there ever been a bigger d*ck move in the history of celluloid?
+Has there ever been a bigger jerk move in the history of celluloid?
 Glinda essentially glues a prized possession to Dorothy's feet and turns her into a patsy.
-She is the master manipulator in Oz, and she pushes Dorothy into a fight with the Wicked Witch of the West in order for Glinda to be the only magic game in town.
-Glinda wants her adversary dead, she just doesn't want to get blood on her own hands.
+She is the master manipulator in Oz, and she pushes Dorothy into a dust-up with the Wicked Witch of the West in order for Glinda to be the only magic game in town.
+Glinda wants her adversary wiped out, she just doesn't want to do it herself.
 Can't tarnish that spotless reputation, after all.

 #22 on The Most Rewatchable Movies